 Family friendly accommodation:

-The Duplex Suite and 2 of the Duplex Studios have sofabeds that can sleep 2 extra guests (additional charge); note that their steep open-sided staircases aren't toddler-friendly, though the sofabeds and bathrooms are on the lower level.
-Baby cots can be provided for free in all rooms.
+Two of the Duplex Studios have sofabeds that can sleep 2 extra guests (additional charge); note that their steep open-sided staircases aren't toddler-friendly, though the sofabeds and bathrooms are on the lower level.
+Baby cots can be provided for free.

 Arranged on request.